A variety of beaches to choose from

 at Mangoes on our own West Coast, as well as enjoying the swimming

-pool just across the road, you can swim, snorkel, dive (the dive-school
+pool just across the road, you can swim, snorkel, dive, water-ski,

 If you want to dine out you can walk from Mangoes to many restaurants

 and bars in less than five minutes.
 The area has every sort of eating

 out available, from (good) fast food at economical prices to fine